flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 KeyCloak is an open source implementation OIDC protocol and supports authorized calls to the service.

-NSACF is a Network Function exposed by the 5G Core to control which users are authorized to use a slide, and hence enjoy high-reliablity allocated to it.
+SliceManMan is a Network Function exposed by the 5G Core to control which users are authorized to use a slide, and hence enjoy high-reliablity allocated to it.

 MongoDB is a NoSQL database that serves as a persistence layer.
 The database is schema-less, but a logic schema is described is the corresponding [section](#mongodb-logical-schema).